 Although we unfortunately cannot finance all master students, the Institute offers a significant number of scholarships.
 You can apply for financial support for your first year when applying to the Institute.
-Applications for support for the second year are submitted during the second semester.

 Admission is organised at the Institute level.
 Interested students are kindly asked to follow the General Admission Procedure to the Institute's programmes.